stasdavydov/elm-cart/README.md

 # elm-cart
 Elm lang shopping Cart implementation.
-Provide a way to add/remove product from cart, increment and decrement quantity of product in a cart.
+Provide a way to add/remove product to/from cart, increment and decrement quantity of product in a cart.
 Also calculate total quantity and cart subtotal.
+Cart item stores datetime when the product was added to a cart.
+This date should be passed to ```add``` function as present in the example below.

+Please look into examples/Cartapp.elm for the reference.

 ```elm
   import Cart exposing (..)